 root@freebsd:~ # pkg search -c debian

-.Same as
+--comment.Same as

-pkg search -S comment debian
+pkg search -S comment debian.Search for gnu.org in packages descriptions:

 root@freebsd:~ # pkg search -D 'gnu.org'

-.Same as
+--description.Same as

-.Search for a package’s dependencies. (e.g: vim-8.2.0869
+pkg search -S description 'gnu.org'.Search for a package’s dependencies. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -d vim-8.2.0869

-.Same as
+--depends-on.Same as

-pkg search -Q depends-on vim
+pkg search -Q depends-on vim.Search for exact package. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -e vim-8.2.0869

-.Display a package’s information. (e.g: vim-8.2.0869
+--exact.Display a package’s information. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -f vim-8.2.0869

-.Same as
+--full.Same as

-pkg search -Q full vim-8.2.0869
+pkg search -Q full vim-8.2.0869.Display a package’s origin. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -o vim-8.2.0869

-.Same as
+--origins.Same as

-.Display where a package will be installed in. (e.g: vim-8.2.0869
+pkg search -L origin vim-8.2.0869.Display where a package will be installed in. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -p vim-8.2.0869

-.Same as
+--prefix.Same as

-.Display which repository provides a package. (e.g: vim-8.2.0869
+pkg search -Q prefix vim-8.2.0869.Display which repository provides a package. (e.g: vim-8.2.0869):

 root@freebsd:~ # pkg search -Q repository vim-8.2.0869